OPTIMA Batteries Suck? The Truth

 For some, it started with a change in ownership, but which change?
 Some will say OPTIMA hasn't been the same since they were sold by Gates, others will point to Gylling's sale.
 In a few more years, when people start to realize Johnson Controls no longer owns OPTIMA, perhaps they'll point to that sale? (if they even know when the sale took place or who owns the brand now).

 Others will attempt to make a connection between where our batteries are produced and a decline in quality.
 Still others will relate stories about their own experiences or those of their friends, relatives or friends of relatives and try to make a connection.
-We've heard the blatant lies about the components we use in our batteries and where they are produced (not China) and we can understand the confusion all these stories might create for consumers who are unsure about whether they should purchase an OPTIMA battery.
+We've heard the blatant lies about the components we use in our batteries and where they are produced and we can understand the confusion all these stories might create for consumers who are unsure about whether they should purchase an OPTIMA battery.

 So let's indulge the critics, don a tinfoil hat and pursue their contention that OPTIMA batteries suck.
 If OPTIMA batteries did suck, how long has that been the case?
 One year, five years, ten years or more?
 We know some of these claims started the day the second AGM battery brand came to the market and continue to surface with each new brand that shows up.
 If your brand has no history and no reputation, how do you sell your product?
-The answer for some is to bash the leader and hope to survive long enough and sell enough batteries that someone else will someday put the "suck" target on their back.
+The answer for some is to bash the market leader and hope to survive long enough and sell enough batteries that someone else will someday put the "suck" target on their back.

 From a realistic standpoint though, how long could OPTIMA batteries survive in the ultra-competitive automotive battery space, if OPTIMA batteries really did suck?
 To answer that, one should know that some of OPTIMA's biggest customers require us to provide large quantities of OPTIMA batteries for testing, before they ever agree to purchase a single battery from us.
 We don't have "special" lines to give one customer the ringers and someone else the lesser builds, so if OPTIMA batteries really sucked, it would show up in that testing.
 OPTIMA would then lose our biggest customers, before we ever had a chance to sell them a single battery.
 Even if we earned their business through testing, if the subsequent batteries we sold them didn't meet or exceed their expectations, we'd lose their business going forward.